wcko87/beatoraja-english-guide/BMS-Overview.md

 Short answer: BMS is a file format for keysounded rhythm game charts.

-Note BMS is an umbrella term referring to .bms and related formats like .bme, .bml, .bmson, .pms.
+Note that BMS is an umbrella term referring to .bms and related formats like .bme, .bml, .bmson, .pms.
 BMS supports multiple play modes corresponding to the amount of keys, including:

 - 7KEYS (mechanics based on beatmania IIDX)